email: info@pilgrimroutes.com tel: (44)(0)1242 254353

 Number of participants: minimum 2

-Price: £650 per person based on 2 people sharing.
-Single supplement: £150
+Price: £660 per person based on 2 people sharing.
+Single supplement: £115.
+Solo Traveller addition: £100.00

-Included: accommodation in hotel**/***, hostels and agriturismo in double rooms with private facilities; bed & breakfast service; 6 dinners; luggage transfer; eventual transfer as described in the program; detailed description of the route and informative material.
+Included: accommodation in hotel**/***, hostels and agriturismo in double rooms with private facilities; bed & breakfast service; luggage transfer; eventual transfer as described in the program; detailed description of the route and informative material.

 GETTING TO BOURG ST. PIERRE: Nearest airport (160 kms) - Geneva.